 The Snow Town is properly located more than 120 kilometres north of the Arctic Group in the Finnish Lapland, and even more than 33 million pounds of snow is being used to make Snow Town every winter.

 As a key player in the hospitality industry, the hotel includes more than 30 rooms, a chapel, two restaurants (only 1 is constructed of snow), and a club where you may never need to stress about your drink.

 Hope you enjoyed a visual display of some of the coolest and best Ice hotels in the world.

 While the world is fearing that global warming may leave the next generations devoid of the chilliness and beauty of snow, these hotels ensure the sustainability of these snow artwork for many generations.

-However, Ice Hotels seem to be the most amazing creation coming from the hospitality fraternity.
+These hotels made of ice are architectural gems.
+Ice Hotels seem to be the most amazing creation coming from the hospitality fraternity.